 I’ve found a few nice shards of sea glass in Malibu by walking in front of the private homes an hour before and after low tide.
 I access the shore in front of the homes through the public beaches like El Matador.

 The best thing about beachcombing along the Malibu coast is the beautiful beaches.
 There’s a relaxing and kick-back type of vibe along the water.
 If you plan on going to Malibu to collect sea glass during summer weekends, try to go early to get a good parking spot.

 I’ve found lots of little sea glass shards in La Jolla, and it’s a beautiful and popular beach.
-Be sure to go an hour before low tide.
-You should be able to find sea glass on La Jolla beach most days when conditions are good.
+Be sure to go an hour or two before low tide.
+You should be able to find sea glass on La Jolla beach most days.

 Newport Beach to Laguna Beach Orange County

 There are several beaches between Newport Beach and Laguna where people have reported finding sea glass.